 What fun we’ve had building Boba and watching it grow.
 It truly is something to see our carriers all over the world and knowing at the same time that each one of these carriers starter as a simple prototype idea tested with our own kids.
 When we see a parent wearing their babe in a Boba we know that all of our efforts have not been in vain.
 We are honored to be a little link that facilitates the bringing of two hearts together and we are blessed to have a beautiful team that helps us make it all happen.

 We are still a family run business and though the majority of my time is occupied with raising our five beautiful kids, I am starting yet again to be more involved with the day to day operations.
 I include myself in design, prototyping, fabric selection and different projects as needed or desired.
 I especially love getting out there and working with academia, pregnancy care centers and hospitals on education and the importance of keeping babies close.
+Our eldest daughter Isabela just designed her first Boba Carrier (Octabela) in 2017.
+Now it really feels like a true family business.

 Robert keeps busy with travels, meetings and exploring new opportunities.
 One of those opportunities was having Gabby Caperon and her Beco baby carriers join our Boba family in 2016.
 It was pretty rocky for the first few months, but we’ve worked out the bumps and now feel very excited for everything that is still to come.